 Next, the Whale platform serves as a centralized hub where you can maintain all your company knowledge.
 Because we noticed that a lot of companies let their documentation go stale, our ownership and review system makes sure that your teams can always rely on up-to date content.

 Once you have documented your core processes, Whale helps you to share that information, so you can onboard, train and reinforce the right knowledge to the right people.
 As a manager, the platform allows you to select who should be trained on what, and gives you the ability to track the progress of your learners.

 With the measure component, Whale gives you new insights in what processes are working and which need improvement so your company can keep on growing the right way.

-So, you know Traction Tools is software for EOS, and we’re all about that entrepreneurial lifestyle.
-How would Whale be compatible with companies running on EOS?
+So, you know Bloom Growth is meeting software, and we’re all about that entrepreneurial lifestyle.
+How would Whale be compatible with companies running virtual meetings?

 What are some of the most popular features for Whale customers?
 What problems are they able to solve using your software?

 Gary: One of the biggest challenges companies face when working on process is having everyone follow them.
 The biggest reason why so many fail at this is because teams often cannot find the relevant information fast enough.
 It’s just easier to ask a colleague, send a chat or, worse, just wing it.
 If we really want to empower and train our teams, we need a more connected and intelligent approach.